Sexual Harassment Disciplinary Training in Alaska

 Alaska Workplace Updates

-• Federal Judge Resigns amid Harassment Allegations: A federal judge resigned after a judicial investigation into an incident of sexual misconduct in Alaska.
+Federal Judge Resigns Amid Harassment Allegations: A federal judge resigned in July 2024 after a judicial investigation into an incident of sexual misconduct in Alaska.
 A federal attorney declared she was pressured to send explicit images to Judge Kindred, thereby serving as the foundation for nationwide discussions concerning how to hold even the highest ranks of the judiciary accountable.
 This incident brings to light the importance of clear boundaries and disciplinary action in every sector.

-• Kenai Peninsula Borough Policy Reform after Lawsuits: Among the first acts of cash disbursing was Kenai Peninsula Borough paying $78,500 in the settlement of a lawsuit filed by former firefighter Courtney Moody, who described instances of sexual harassment by a supervisor and alleged retaliation.
+Kenai Peninsula Borough Policy Reform After Lawsuits: Among the first acts of cash disbursing in 2024 was Kenai Peninsula Borough paying $78,500 in the settlement of a lawsuit filed by former firefighter Courtney Moody, who described instances of sexual harassment by a supervisor and alleged retaliation.
 High-profile complaints within the borough spurred serious amendments to its internal harassment reporting policies.
 Employers throughout Alaska are reviewing their procedures in reaction.

 Schedule a Confidential Counseling Session